astro-group-bristol/intro-to-githubpages/README.md

 - A way to standout
 - Show off some of your coding skills.

-A personal website for an academeic acts a s living protfolio of your expereinces qualifiacations, talks you have done, interests you have a a place to keep a list of your publications.
+A personal website for an academeic acts as a living protfolio of your expereinces qualifiacations, talks you have done, interests you have and a place to keep a list of your publications.

 As an example here are a few websites used by this group.